10-3-pursuit/lab-react-lifecycle-networking/README.md

     name: "Lady",
     kind: "Dog",
     breed: "Doberman Pinscher",
-    employeeId: "z7GIN_i",
+    employeeId: "z7GIN_i"
-  },
+  }
   // ...
 ];
 ```

-Each pet has an `employeeId` key which has an ID that matches an employee.
+Each pet has an `employeeId` key which matches one employee's id.
 This represents which staff member is overseeing the pet.

-Additionally, you can specifically look for pets with an ID that matches an employee.
+Alternaitively, you can specifically look for pets with an ID that matches an employee.
 For example, take a look at the following path and response.

 **Request Path:**